paulmarrington/lispz/doc/introduction.md

 # Where functional programming comes in
 Shhh!
 Don't tell the Haskellers.
 JavaScript is already a functional language in that it provides functions as first-class operators, closures and bindings.
 There are other aspects that it does not support - the major ones being immutability and static types.
 I think of JavaScript as a modern assembler, making it the responsibility of the higher (:) level language to fill in the gaps.

+Lispz is way more function than JavaScript.
+Where JavaScript has statements, (almost) everything in Lispz returns a value.
+It is best to write Lispz as you would write Haskell where a lambda is one equation that does one thing.
+Use composition for larger tasks.
+With practice this becomes a powerful way to build up a system one step at a time.
+Modules and closures allow decomposition in a controlled manner.

 Lispz is too lightweight to do anything about static types.

 Immutability is a moving target.
 For a functional language, this means if a function is called with the same parameters it will always return the same result.
 Another definition states "no side-effects".
 A third suggest it means all data on the stack - meaning function call parameters.
 In the extreme it means that there are no variables, only constants - data once allocated never changes.